In 2017 Inter Aide carried out 9 programs in Malawi providing support to 59,713 families in the following fields:

 - The “BASEDA“ NGO (BAsic SErvices Development Agency) and its branch in the Southern Region called “TIMMS”, which Inter Aide has been working with since 2008 developing networks for the maintenance of water points

-- “RUWASO” (RUral WAter Solution), a local company which Inter Aide has been working with since 2012, which links the main suppliers of hand pump spare parts with the network of dealer shops.
+- Main suppliers of hand pump spare parts with the network of dealer shops.